 4. Logitech Gamepad F310

 The Logitech Gamepad F310 is one of the cheapest entries on our list.
-Thanks to the controller’s ultra-affordable price tag, you can buy 10 F310s for the price of one Astro C40 TR.
+Thanks to the controller’s ultra-affordable price tag, you can buy seven F310s for the price of one Razer Wolverine Ultimate, which you can find below.
 That doesn’t mean there aren’t some bells and whistles, however.

 Because of its plug-and-play nature, the F310 works with many PC titles.
 For those that don’t, you can use Logitech’s Profiler software to customize the buttons and overall controls.
 You can even mimic keyboard and mouse commands.
 This makes the Logitech peripheral the most versatile controller at this price point.